sevakmaheshr/pacman/README.md

 So, how do you play the game?

 Just download the zip of this code repo onto your computer.
 Unzip the zip file you have downloaded in the previous step.
 That should create a directory/folder called "pacman-master".
 Get into that dir/folder and double click the "index.html" file.
 That should start the game in a new tab in your default browser.
+Get your fingers moving on the arrow keys ... cause the ghosts are coming to get you!

 A few things to note:
 ----